rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 If we could make Rust a better choice for "higher level" programming - apps, games, UIs, webservers, datascience, high-performance-computing, scripting - then Rust would see much greater adoption outside its current bubble.
 This would result in more corporate interest, excited contributors, and generally positive growth for the language.
 With more "higher level" developers using Rust, we might see an uptick in adoption by startups, research-and-development teams, and the physical sciences which could lead to more general innovation.

-While new languages focused on high-level applications are gaining traction, the thesis of this project goal is that Rust itself can be tweaked to make it a better choice overall.

-Generally we believe this boils down two focuses:
+Generally we believe this boils down to two focuses:

 - Make Rust programs faster to write
 - Shorten the iteration cycle of a Rust program